mom cooking with two young children

-Starting a simple habit with your young child, like regularly eating meals together, can have a life-long impact.
-A day beginning with breakfast and ending with dinner as a family is more than a benefit of sharing plates of food.
+Starting a simple habit with your young child, such as regularly eating meals together, can have a lifelong impact.
+A day that begins with breakfast and ends with dinner as a family is more than just a benefit of sharing plates of food.
 It’s an opportunity to bond as a family, teach children table manners, share stories and experiences, and sample and learn about traditions, cultures, and foods.
 But there are even more significant benefits of family mealtimes.

 According to The Family Dinner Project, some of the specific benefits of family dinners are: